akash-network/website-5-archive/content/en/community/edu.md

 In this course, you will learn how to deploy your project onto the Akash Network using [Cloudmos](https://cloudmos.io/) — a simple, point and click deployment tool.

-Launching in April 2023

 ### Akash EDU - Akash Console 101

 In this course, you will learn how to deploy workload onto the Akash Network using the [Akash Console](https://console.akash.network/new-deployment)  — a simple, point and click deployment tool.

-Launching in April 2023